 Having had a blog for at least a couple of years now, I know I’ve made more mistakes than I can count.
 And I still have much to learn!
+But my aim is for you to avoid the same mistakes I went through and to get you to owning your own profitable blog in a very short amount of time.

-So I thought I’d share some blogging do’s and don’t for bloggers who are just starting out.
+So, now I thought I’d share some blogging do’s and don’t for bloggers who are just starting out.
 This will hopefully help you avoid the same blunders I’ve committed, and find the same fulfillment–financially and personally–that I found in this endeavor.

 Do be yourself and be honest with readers